waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.3/readme.md

 We will use GitHub Actions to automate the deployment of our Azure infrastructure.
 For our application, we will deploy 3 environments: `dev`, `test` and `prod`.
 Each environment will have its own Web App, however all of our environments will share a single Resource Group, App Service Plan, Application Insights instance, and Azure Container Registry.

-🗈 NOTE: in real deployments, all your environments will likely not share these resources.
+🗈 NOTE: In real deployments, all your environments will likely not share these resources.

 1. Review the ARM template.
 Notice how it defines a number of parameters and uses them to create the Resource Group, App Service Plan, Web App, Application Insights, and Azure Container Registry.